iggredible/Learn-Vim/ch16_tags.md

 :set tags+=path/to/my/tags/file
 ```

-## Generating Tags For a Large Project.
+## Generating Tags For A Large Project.

 If you tried to run ctags in a large project, it may take a long time because Vim also looks inside every nested directories.
 If you are a Javascript developer, you know that `node_modules` can be very large.
 Imagine if you have a five sub-projects and each contains its own `node_modules` directory.
 If you run `ctags -R .`, ctags will try to scan through all 5 `node_modules`.
 You probably don't need to run ctags on `node_modules`.